 The legacy of the former Yugoslavia’s armed conflicts in the 1990s continues to affect the regional human rights climate, the rule of law, and reconciliation efforts.
-ICTJ advises and assists countries in the region to implement both national and regional transitional justice measures.
+ICTJ advised and assisted the implementation of both national and regional transitional justice.

-Throughout the 1990s, as the former Yugoslavia broke apart, its territories—including Croatia, Bosnia and Herzegovina (BiH), Macedonia and Kosovo—were battlegrounds for the worst violence in Europe since World War II.
+Throughout the 1990s, as Yugoslavia broke apart, its territories—including Croatia, Bosnia and Herzegovina (BiH), Macedonia and Kosovo—were battlegrounds for the most serious conflict and abuses in Europe since World War II.

 Some national courts were established to try war crimes, such as special chambers at Serbia’s District Court of Belgrade in 2003 and the Court of BiH in 2005.
-However, these courts have faced serious challenges, including insufficient witness protection, transparency, and political pressure.
+However, these courts have faced various challenges, including insufficient witness protection, lack of transparency, and susceptibility to political pressure.

-ICTJ has been working in the former Yugoslavia since 2002 on the following initiatives:
+ICTJ has worked in the former Yugoslavia on the following initiatives:

 Transitional justice consultation: ICTJ has produced numerous publications and analyses based on consultation exercises, and provided advice on various initiatives in the region.
 We worked with a United Nations Development Program-supported transitional justice consultation process in BiH, and have produced reports on transitional justice developments in Croatia, Serbia and BiH.

 Prosecution assessment:ICTJ has published assessments of state and regional criminal justice initiatives- including the impact and legacy of the ICTY in BiH, the achievements and risks faced by the Bosnian War Crimes Chamber, and the effectiveness of Serbia’s domestic prosecution of international crimes.